The Human Operating Manual

 A story about dominance, delusion, and delayed consequences.

-Oh, how far we’ve come.
-From the first cells gating ions across membranes to multicellular blobs coordinating metabolism, structure, and behavior.
+Oh, how far we have come.
+From the first cells gating ions across membranes to multicellular blobs coordinating metabolism, structure, and behaviour.
 From crawling through mud to walking on the Moon.
 From photosynthesis to philosophy.
 Quite the glow-up.

-We like to imagine we’ve transcended our roots and that we’re somehow above nature, but no matter how many satellites we launch, we’re still playing by thermodynamic rules.
+We like to imagine we have transcended our roots, that we are somehow above nature, but no matter how many satellites we launch, we are still playing by thermodynamic rules.
 The more we scale life, the more entropy we generate.
 More people.
 More energy.
 More complexity.
 More fragility.

 Our resistance to death just exports the cost.
-We extend life here and externalize collapse over there.
-Call it tragic but this is what the universe has always done: build up tension, and inevitably release it in the path of least resistance.
+We extend life here and externalise collapse over there.
+Call it tragic, but this is what the universe has always done: build up tension and inevitably release it along the path of least resistance.

 Now, I know that might sound woo-wooey and nihilistic.
-I’m not arguing for some divine narrative or moral structure written into the stars.
-I’m just saying the second law of thermodynamics seems to be undefeated.
-And if heat death is where this all leads, then it might be worth looking at how this brief Sapiens detour unfolded while we’re still in motion.
+I am not arguing for some divine narrative or moral structure written into the stars.
+I am just saying the second law of thermodynamics seems to be undefeated.
+And if heat death is where this all leads, then it might be worth looking at how this brief Sapiens detour unfolded while we are still in motion.

 So what happened?
 Why us?
 Why so fast?